lygsbw/segdeformer/README.md

 ## Installation

 Our code is based on [MMSegmentation](https://github.com/open-mmlab/mmsegmentation/).
 For install and data preparation, please refer to the guidelines in [MMSegmentation](https://github.com/open-mmlab/mmsegmentation/).

 Our code is still in preparation.
-Currently it can be used by moving the provided code files to the corresponding directory of mmsegmentaion.
+Currently it can be used by moving the provided code files to the corresponding directory of MMSegmentation.

 ## Training
 Example: train SegFormer-B1 + SegDeformer on ADE20K: